ihelshal/CogniClass/README.md

 <h1 align="center">Face Classification</h1>
 <p align="center">
-  In this project, one or more human faces are detected in real time and predictions are made about the faces detected by AI models trained in the background.
+  Identifying the Challenges in Classroom Engagement and Evaluation.

+  Our proposed solution aims to address the challenges faced in classroom engagement and evaluation by establishing a user-friendly and Ministry of Education-approved platform.
 <p>

 ---

-<h2> Emotion Recognition </h2>
+<h2> Focusing Performance </h2>
 <p>
   I used only Transfer Learning models in this project to get faster and better results.
   For Emotion Recognation: